ansidev/blog/src/pages/projects/ansidev-dot-xyz-v1.md

 - PWA application.
 - RSS Feed.
+- Social sharing
+- Medium Zoom for images.

 ## TODO:

-This blog has many thing to do:
+This blog has many things to do:

-- Bootstrap CSS is large so I intend to use an other micro CSS framework to optimize CSS.
 - Dark theme.
-- Integrate Disqus Comment System.
+- Comment system.

 ...